Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 the music for the ball.
 The remaining monsters are scattered through several side rooms.

-One of the room also contains suspended cages for Barzilai's pet cockatrices, which can be released at the press of a switch.
+One of the rooms also contains suspended cages for Barzilai's pet cockatrices, which can be released at the press of a switch.
 Unless the PCs or an ally break the switch, these creatures will be released when the trap is sprung.